Search She Handles It Blog Posts

 Over and over again, like waves smoothing the sand.

 I wasn’t trying to “meditate.”
 I wasn’t chasing sleep.
 I just focused on the exhale.
-This is one of the easiest breathing techniques for anxiety you can do anytime—day or night—without needing anything but a quiet moment and your breath.

 And that one simple shift gave me something powerful: